 The Writing Center supports all aspects of student writing from all academic departments.
 Services are free and available to all students.
-The Writing Center will continue to support students through a combination of virtual and in-person one-on-one pre-scheduled sessions for the Fall 2021 semester.
+The Writing Center supports students through a combination of virtual and in-person one-on-one pre-scheduled sessions or walk-in sessions.
 For more information or to make an appointment, call 815-835-6398 or email firstname.lastname@example.org.

 Setting an appointment is strongly urged as walk-ins will be served around scheduled sessions.
 In-person appointments may only be available at certain times.
 Please see the hours below for more details and refer to the Appointment tab on the left side of the page to see what kind of appointment will work best for you.